St. John's Rod and Gun Club 2017: (87 Photos)

 12. Even Mark French was on hand to assist in the installation.

-13. With cool temps this year snow is still lingering well into May.
+13. With cool temps this year snow piles are still lingering well into May.
 It will be the end of May before the Archery ATV trail is clear enough to use!

-14. In May Andrea, Peter and I took on the task of repairing the Clubhouse Fireplace to return it to safe and clean operating condition.
+14. In May Andrea, Peter and I took on the task of repairing the Clubhouse Fireplace and return it to safe, clean operating condition.

-16. The old Fire Bricks had seriously degraded & falling out so they were removed a couple years ago and fireplace put out of service.
+16. The old Fire Bricks were seriously degraded & falling down so they were removed a couple years ago and fireplace put out of service.

 17.